Mousumi538/Fetal-Health-Diagnosis/README.md

 ## 📌 Project Overview

-This project focuses on **Fetal Health Diagnosis using Cardiotocography (CTG) data** by applying Machine Learning, Feature Selection, and Deep Learning techniques.
+This project focuses on **Fetal Health Diagnosis using Cardiotocography (CTG) and other related physiological data** by applying Machine Learning, Feature Selection, and Deep Learning techniques.
 The goal is to build a predictive system that can classify pregnancy conditions based on fetal heart rate signals and related features, and to demonstrate the results through performance metrics, graphs, and a simple front-end interface.

 The project was developed as part of an **M.Sc.
 Computer Science final year project**, with emphasis on program implementation, model comparison, and performance improvement using feature selection and signal segmentation.